PitPik/circularjs/documentation/API.md

 This method gets called when a new child element within the component gets initialized.

-- `element: HTMLElement` the childs' DOM representation
+- `element: HTMLElement` the child's DOM representation
-- `instance: component` the instance of the childs' class
+- `instance: component` the instance of the child's class
 - `name: string` the selector of the child

 ##### `onBeforeChildInit(element)`

-This method gets called when a new child element within the component is about to gete initialized.
+This method gets called when a new child element within the component is about to get initialized.

-- `element: HTMLElement` the childs' DOM representation
+- `element: HTMLElement` the child's DOM representation

 ##### `onDestroy()`